-XGBoost: is highly efficient and it optimized distributed gradient boosting algorithm.
+XGBoost: is a highly efficient and optimized distributed gradient boosting algorithm.
 XGBoost supports a range of different predictive modeling problems, such as classification and regression.
-It is trained by minimizing loss of an objective function against a dataset, and the loss function is a critical hyperparamater and tied directly to the type of problem being solved, especially deep learning neural network.
-Regular gradient boosting, stochastic gradient boosting, and regulararized gradient are three main forms of gradient boosting.
-For efficiency, the system features include parallelization, distributed computing, out-of-core computing, and cache optimization, and optimization of data structures to achieve the best global minimum and run time.
+It is trained by minimizing the loss of an objective function against a dataset, and the loss function is a critical hyperparamater which is tied directly to the type of problem being solved.
+Regular gradient boosting, stochastic gradient boosting, and regulararized gradient boosting are the three main forms of gradient boosting.
+For efficiency, the system features include parallelization, distributed computing, out-of-core computing, cache optimization, and optimization of data structures to achieve the best global minimum and run time.

-Long Short Term Memory (LSTM): LSTM is well suited for prediction based on time-series data, with better performance, to learn long-term dependency, and it dealing with exploding and vanishing gradient problems [Alahi et al., 2016, Kong et al., 2017].
-LSTM is superior to traditional ML methods in processing large input data, relatively fast computational speed, and a type of Recurrent Neural Network (RNN) [Rumelhart et al., 1986], that has been proposed to predicts future outputs using past inputs.
-LSTM is processing time-series data because the PM2.5 concentrations are time-dependent, and it predict future air pollution concentrations by learning features contained in past air pollution concentration time-series data.
+Long Short Term Memory (LSTM): LSTM is well suited for prediction based on time-series data, with better performance, to learn long-term dependency, and it deals with exploding and vanishing gradient problems [Alahi et al., 2016, Kong et al., 2017].
+LSTM is superior to traditional ML methods in processing large input data, relatively fast computational speed, and is a type of Recurrent Neural Network (RNN) [Rumelhart et al., 1986], that has been proposed to predict future outputs using past inputs.
+LSTM is great at processing time-series data because the PM2.5 concentrations are time-dependent, and it can predict future air pollution concentrations by learning features contained in past air pollution concentration time-series data.

-Decision Tree (DT): Decision Tree most commonly used machine Learning model in classification and regression problems.
+Decision Tree (DT): Decision Trees are one of the most commonly used machine learning models in classification and regression problems.
 DT is a simple model that has branches, nodes, and leaves.
-To split a node in two or more sub-nodes purpose DT use a mean squared error (MSE).
+To split a node into two or more sub-nodes DT uses mean squared error (MSE).
 It is a tree structure with three types of nodes.
-The root node is the initial node, which may get split further nodes of the branched tree that finally leads to a terminal node (leaf node) that represents the prediction or final outcome of the model.
+The root node is the initial node, which may get split into further nodes of the branched tree that finally leads to a terminal node (leaf node) that represents the prediction or final outcome of the model.
 The interior nodes and branches represent features of a data set and decision rules respectively.
 The final prediction is the average of the value of the dependent variable in that particular leaf node.

-Gradient Boosting Regression: The boosting terminology, that combines simple models are called weak learners into a single composite model.
+Gradient Boosting Regression: The type of boosting that combines simple models called weak learners into a single composite model.
 Gradient boosting involves optimizing the loss function and a weak learner makes predictions.
 Generally, the gradient descent procedure is used to minimize a set of parameters, such as coefficients in a regression equation or weights in a neural network.
 After estimating loss or error, the weights are updated to minimize that error.
-Gradient Boosting algorithms are minimizing the bias error of the model.
-Gradient boosting algorithm predicting target variable as a regressor, the cost function is Mean Square Error (MSE), the target variable as a classifier then the cost function is Log loss.
+Gradient Boosting algorithms minimize the bias error of the model.
+The Gradient Boosting algorithm predicts the target variable using regressor with a Mean Square Error (MSE), cost function (for regression problems) or predicts, the target variable with a classifier using a Log Loss cost function (for classification problems)..

 Support Vector Regression (SVR): The SVR model is widely applied to time series prediction problems.
 It is a novel forecasting approach, which is trained independently based on the same training data with different targets.
-SVR there are several functions subjected to linear or non-linear kernel functions.
-The linear function is used for the linear regression model, the model evaluates with the metrics such as Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) to estimate the performance of the model.
+The SVR there are several functions subjected to linear or non-linear kernel functions.
+The linear function is used for the linear regression model, the model and, evaluates results with metrics such as Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) to estimate the performance of the model.